 While positive pressure technique can improve patency of rat catheters, it can mean the difference between success and failure with mouse catheters.

 Test 1: A 1Fr mouse catheter, typically used to access the mouse carotid artery or femoral vein, has a volume per cm one-tenth that of a rat catheter.
-As you’ll see in the video above, the results are dramatic.
-Even with a PinPort™, blood can be pulled back 30 to 50mm into the catheter if positive pressure technique is not used.
+As you’ll see in the video, the results are dramatic.
+Even with a VAB™, blood can be pulled back 50mm into the catheter if positive pressure technique is not used.

-Test 2: Using the same setup as Test 1 with the 1Fr catheter and a VAB™, we applied the positive pressure technique and were again able to eliminate blood pullback.
+Test 2: Using the same setup as Test 1 with the 1Fr catheter and a VAB™, we applied the positive pressure technique and were again able to eliminate blood pullback within the catheter.

 1Fr Mouse Catheter Results

-Test 1: VAB™ with no finger pressure - 50mm
+Test 1: VAB™ without positive pressure technique - 50mm

 Test 2: VAB™ with positive pressure technique - 0mm

-A researcher reported anecdotally that the technique changed the success rate of mouse carotid artery catheterizations from 25% to 80%.
+A researcher reported anecdotally that the positive pressure technique changed the success rate of mouse carotid artery catheterizations from 25% to 80%.

 Bonus Tips